doytsujin/athackst.github.io/_articles/docker_development.md

 Then, follow the instructions on [dockerhub](https://hub.docker.com/search/?type=edition&offering=community) to install docker CE (community edition).

 Finally, you'll want to install the VS Code plugin that allows you to attach to a docker container.
-[Instructions here](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
+[Instructions here.](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)

 ### 2. Set up your workspace

-Open VSCode and clock on the green square in the bottom right corner.
+Open VSCode and click on the green square in the bottom right corner.

 ![vscode container menu](/assets/img/vscode_container_open_ss.png)